codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

-The sdk provides the method `getItem` to query items specific records from the database, we have to build a `GetItemRequest` passing the `tableName` and the `key`.
+The sdk provides the method `getItem` to query specific items from the database, we have to build a `GetItemRequest` passing the `tableName` and the `key`.

 The `key` is a map with the name of your Primary Key and the value that you want to query.
 The return of `getItem` is a `GetItemResponse` that have only two methods `item` and `consumedCapacity`.
 In this case we get the `item` which is `Map<String, Attribute>` where we can map to our Task object.
 Building the `AttributeValue` isn't very complex but the naming behind the methods isn't the best, so you can look at the [docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html) to know what they do.
 Finally, we compare the task from the database with our task.